glklimmer/bevy_behave/README.md

 You can also take actions without spawning an entity by triggering an Event, which can also be used as a conditional in a control node.

-`bevy_behave` strives for an ergonomic bevy API with minimal overheads.
-No magic is required for the action components, they are are regular bevy components using triggers to report status.

 This tree definition is from the [chase example](https://github.com/RJ/bevy_behave/blob/main/examples/chase.rs):